San Juan, Puerto Rico Port Guide

 La Casa Estrecha, which means “The Narrow House” in English, perfectly lives up to its name.
 This yellow, two-story building is incredibly narrow, measuring only about 5 feet from one wall to the other.
 Sandwiched between two standard-sized buildings, its slim profile (and vibrant yellow color) stands out starkly.

 Interestingly, before becoming a house, La Casa Estrecha was originally an alley leading to the central courtyard of the neighboring buildings.
-The owner, architect Antonio Álvarez, remodeled the narrow building to house an art gallery focused on highlighting the works of San Juan’s artists, and if you’re lucky you may catch it when it’s open.
+The owner, architect Antonio Álvarez, remodeled the narrow building to house an art gallery highlighting the works of San Juan’s artists.
+If you’re lucky, you may catch it when it’s open.
 Unfortunately, it was closed during my recent visit, so I could only admire this unique house from the exterior.

 Enjoy a Piña Colada

 Another quirky activity to enjoy in San Juan is to treat yourself to a piña colada in the city that claims to be home to the fruity cocktail drink.
-While the accuracy of the drink’s origins are hotly debated, with both Caribe Hilton hotel and Barrachina restaurant claiming to be the birthplace of the drink, a quick stop at either is a fun addition to your day in port.
-Caribe isn’t close to port, but Barrachina is, less than a mile from the Old San Juan cruise terminal, so I recommend that cruisers visit that one.
+While the accuracy of the drink’s origins is hotly debated, with both Caribe Hilton Hotel and Barrachina restaurant claiming to be the drink's birthplace, a quick stop at either is a fun addition to your day in port.
+Caribe isn’t close to port, but Barrachina is less than a mile from the Old San Juan cruise terminal, so I recommend that cruisers visit that one.

 Save a Gato Cat Rescue